jmspit/dodo/src/DEVELOPER.md

 ```

 The modulus is shared between the private and public key (which is included in the certificate) and allows to match
-public keys and private keys as pairs (equality is infered from matching sha256 hashes in this example)
+public keys and private keys as pairs (equality is inferred from matching sha256 hashes in this example)

 ```